HeinreichMorphine/panmarkeshop/README.md

 ## Additional Resources

-* Refer to `PROJECT_STRUCTURE.md` for a complete breakdown of the application’s internal structure and component functions.
+* Refer to `PROJECT_STRUCTURE.md` for a complete breakdown of the application's internal structure and component functions.
 * Comments are included throughout the codebase for easier navigation and customization.

 ---